-During the financial year 2020/21 the Board met on several occasions to monitor the activities of the Trust.
+During the financial year 2021/22 the Board met on several occasions to monitor the activities of the Trust.
 The following major decisions were taken by the Board.

-- (i) Decision to maintain the Grant Schemes but at a reduced rate due to a drastic fall in SAPCT revenue. - (ii) Development of the SAPCT Web Site (sapctmu.com). - (iii) To extend the deadline for application of SAPCT Grant Schemes till 30th June 2021. - (iv) Formulate new strategies to support sugarcane planters of Ex-St Antoine Factory Area.
+- (i) Decision to maintain the Grant Schemes but at the rate Rs 60 per Ton. - (ii) To extend the deadline for application of SAPCT Grant Schemes till 30th June 2022. - (iii) Formulate new strategies to support sugarcane planters of Ex-St Antoine Factory Area.